Simplifying the Kubernetes CI/CD Pipeline

 Step 1: Enabling GitOps

-To enable GitOps (provided by Argo CD), go to global configuration and then use any Git provider for authentication.
+With Devtron, you are day-1 GitOps enabled.
+To enable GitOps (the enterprise management of Argo CD), go to global configuration and then use any Git provider for authentication.
 In our case, we have used GitHub.
 It is recommended to create a new GitHub organization of all your GitOpsconfigs.

-GitOps Configs
+GitOps Configurations

-Step 2: Creating application
+Step 2: Creating an application

 Now let’s move ahead and create our first application on Devtron.
-Provide the App Name i.e demo-application, assign it a project i.e. devtron-demo and then click on Create App.
+Provide the App Name i.e. demo-application, assign it a project i.e. devtron-demo and then click on Create App.

-Create App
+Create application

 Step 3: Adding GitHub Repository and Build Configuration

 The next step is to add the Git repository (aka. code repository) URL of your source code from where it is being hosted.
-If you want to deploy an application which is in a private repo, explore the Git Accounts Docs.
+If you want to deploy an application that is in a private repo, explore the Git Accounts Docs.

 Now once we have set up our repository, we need to set the build configuration.
 The build configuration is required to pull and push your container images.
 You can change the registry to use docker, ECR, GCR, etc, which can be configured from container registries under Global Configurations.

 We have now integrated Buildpacks with which you can build OCI-compliant container images directly from your code.
+To learn more about cloud-native buildpacks, please refer to this blog.

 Step 4: Configuring Base Deployment Template

-Deployment Template GUI Mode
+Deployment Configurations in GUI

 You can configure ContainerPort, set Requests & Limits for your deployment, provide Environment Variables, etc. There’s also an advanced option from which you can get the detailed YAML configurations that Devtron will use during deployment and overwrite the same.
 Here’s a glimpse of how the deployment template looks.